 “YES!
 Okay okay okay I guess… You got asked out by Jacob May!”
 She said it with a laugh, and Callie snorted her coffee accidently.

-“Yeah, that would be the day,” she muttered.
-I however, didn’t say a thing.
+Callie rolled her eyes and muttered, “Yeah, that would be the day.
+My brother has as many balls as Loretta O'Walsh".
 When they realised how silent I was, they stared at me.
 “He didn’t!”
 Callie cried.

-“Jacob May asked you out?!”
+“Jake asked you out?!”
 Sophie screamed at what seemed like the top of her lungs.
-I winced as several students and Professor Higgins looked up in amusement.
-Great, now the whole school knew.
+I turned red as several students and Professor Higgins looked up in amusement.

 “Did you have to yell?”
-I asked Sophie, and she stuck her tongue out at me.
+I hissed at Sophie, and she stuck her tongue out at me.

 “Well, what did you say?”
-Callie asked, leaning forward intensely.
-It was, after all, her brother we were talking about.
+Callie asked, leaning forward.

 “I said I’d think about it,” I blushed, knowing how childish my answer sounded.
 Sure enough, Callie rolled her eyes.

 “But do you like him like that?”
-Soph asked seriously, and I shrugged.
+Sophie asked seriously, and I shrugged.

 “Here’s your chance!”
 Soph said in an out-of-breath undertone.
-When we all met on the path, Sophie and Callie eagerly grabbed Albus’ arms and started back towards the castle, while he protested in confusion – “Why do crazy women always drag me places against my will?”
-I couldn’t help but giggle at his plight.
-Once Callie got her claws into him, she wouldn’t let go.
+When we all met on the path, Sophie and Callie eagerly grabbed Albus’ arms and started back towards the castle.

-Then I remembered where I was – in the woods, hot and sweaty and unattractive, with an extremely attractive boy waiting to know whether I wanted to go out with him or not.
-I mentally shook my head and stopped myself from screaming out “OF COURSE I’LL GO OUT WITH YOU!”
+Then I remembered where I was – in the woods, hot and sweaty and unattractive, with a rather attractive boy waiting to know whether I wanted to go out with him or not.

-Instead, I smiled shyly at him and motioned towards the castle.
+I smiled shyly at him and motioned towards the castle.
 He nodded, and we started walking slowly.
-I was relieved.
+I was relieved to have stopping running.
 Having not eaten much in the last few days and exercising far too much, I was getting pretty tired and dizzy.